scgrn/Mustard-Engine/README.md

 Asset Compiler
 -------
-Binary is ABAC (Alien Bug Asset Compiler) in engine root.
+Binary is Mustard-AssetCompiler in engine root.
 This is a command line tool that compiles *every* file in the directory it was launched, and every file in every subdirectory recursively, into a single glob.